tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% warning %}}

-Do not forget to include the dot at the end of the code block above as it indicates Docker that it has look for your dockerfile in current directory.
+Do not forget to include the dot at the end of the code block above as it indicates Docker that it has to look for your dockerfile in current directory.

 {{% /warning %}}